HarvardURC/Rover/EPOS/EposLib/README.md

 #include "EposDriveTrain.h"

-An example program (EposLibTest.cpp) is also included with this library.
-It should move motors 2-6 for a few seconds, then move motor 1 to a position and back a couple of times.

 ## Usage:

 First, a drive train object must be declared.
 This class' constructor accepts a string as an argument.